2Abendsegler/GClh/docu/how_to_contribute.md

 <br><img src="../images/how_to_contriubte/4_Pull_1.jpg" /><br><br>
 - Mind two things.
 First you'll have to click on *compare across forks* (1.) otherwise you can't create a Pull Request with changes in your Repository.
 After that you choose *2Abendsegler/GClh* as *base repository* (2.) and select the branch *collector* because there we gather all changes that will be deployed in the next version of GClh II.
 Select your local branch with your changes as *head repository* (3.).
 After that you click on *Create pull request* (4.).<br>
 <br><img src="../images/how_to_contriubte/4_Pull_2.jpg" /><br><br>
-- at last you have to name your Pull Request (1.), enter a description (2.) and click *Create pull request* (3.) to finish the process.<br>
+- At last you have to name your Pull Request (1.), enter a description (2.) and click *Create pull request* (3.) to finish the process.<br>
-You don't have to fill in the fields on the right side (4.)<br>
+You don't have to fill in the fields on the right side (4.).<br>
-Please create for every feature a separate Pull Request.
-This make possible change requests more easy.<br>
+Please create a separate Pull Request for every feature.
+This makes possible change requests more easy.<br>
 <br><img src="../images/how_to_contriubte/4_Pull_3.jpg" /><br>